llumfp/bda_books/README.md

 - `book_id`: Unique identifier for the book.
 - `is_read`: Whether the user has read the book (1 if read, 0 otherwise).
 - `rating`: Rating given by the user.

+### 4. `books_sample.csv`
+Contains user interactions with the books.
+- `book_id`: Unique identifier for the book.
+- `authors`: List of authors identifiers involved in the book.
+- `similar_books`: List of authors identifiers involved in the book.
+- `publication_year`: String defining the year the book was published.
+- `title`: Title of the book.

 ## Preprocessing